email: roadarch@outlook.com

 Lumberjack and Mortimer Snerd

 These statues were located at Magic Forest.
 There were many other statues located here that are described in the International Fiberglass section, including a Paul Bunyan, a Cowboy, and a Pirate.
 In 2018, the owner auctioned off most of the statues and re-theme the park.
 In 2019, the place reopened as the Lake George Expedition Park and Dino Roar Valley.
-The Archer and several other statues were sold to Storybook Land in Egg Harbor, NJ.
+The Robin Hood and several other statues were sold to Storybook Land in Egg Harbor, NJ.
 The Indian is now located elsewhere in Lake George.
 Others are now in private collections.
 A few others may find their way back to public display again.

 The Big Santa was from the same mold as those shown at this page.
 It was part of the original park which opened in 1963 and was known as Christmas City, USA.
 The name was changed to Magic Forest in 1965.
 The Caveman and Astronauts statues came from Time Town, an amusement park in Bolton Landing, NY which operated from 1970-1981.
 An identical Caveman statue is located in Grants Pass, OR.